 Stroke Conference Schedule

 AANN's Advances in Stroke Care Conference will inspire you to optimize patient care through exposure to innovative research and leading evidence-based practice in stroke nursing.
 Our conference is an environment built to meet your needs whether you are new to the field or a seasoned professional.
 This is an opportunity to meet your colleagues from around the country and foster relationships.
-View the brochure for more information.
+All times are in the Mountain time zone (MST).

 Pre-Conference Sessions

-8:00 am – 4:30 pm EDT (7 CE contact hours)
+8:00 am – 4:30 pm MST (7 CE contact hours)

 Level: Intermediate